Godliver143/API-task/README.txt

 # API-task

-My first time cresting an CRUD API with flask.Was such a challenge for a beginner like myself but with help from my team members I was able to push through.
+My first time creating an CRUD API with flask.Was such a challenge for a beginner like myself but with help from my team members I was able to push through.

 CRUD simply stands for Create,Read,Update and Delete